JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 * **Eleventy version:** [Source code](https://github.com/JanMiksovsky/eleventy-base-blog) and [Demo](https://original-eleventy-blog.netlify.app)
 * **Origami version:** [Source code](https://github.com/JanMiksovsky/origami-eleventy-blog) and [Demo](https://origami-eleventy-blog.netlify.app)

-Both demos are as close as I can easily make them.
+Both demos are about as close as I can easily make them.
 For a cleaner comparison, I made a few modifications to the original Eleventy project:

 1. The original project had an introductory message with instructions to remove it, so I removed it.
 2. The original used a plugin for image optimization, but reproducing the effects of that would complicate this analysis, so I removed it.
 3. I removed the original's XSLT stylesheet for the blog feed, as XSLT is being deprecated by Chrome, and WebKit and Gecko will likely follow.
 (I'm not saying the deprecation is warranted, but given the state of things I felt the stylesheet was a distraction.)

-Beyond that I tried to port all observable behaviors and produce sites as identical as possible.
+Beyond that I tried to port all observable behaviors and produce identical sites.
 One difference: The Eleventy project uses PrismJS for syntax highlighting; the Origami solution uses HighlightJS, so there are minor differences in code highlighting that could be resolved with more work.

 ## Follow the chain of causality

 Once I had the Eleventy site working, I wanted to know: *how does it work?*

-That turned out to be hard to answer, so I started with a simpler question: *what is calling what?*
+That question was hard to answer, so I started with a simpler one: *what is calling what?*

 Eleventy works like most static site generators: you run the tool, and it searches around inside your project for certain folders and files, then creates an output directory with your site’s HTML pages and other resources.

 For such projects there will typically be an instruction in the README to run a build command like `npm run build`.
-That `build` script is the main entry point to the build process.
-So I tried to search forward from that to follow links to related files.
+That `build` script is the main entry point to the build process, so I tried to search forward from that to follow links to related files.

 I got stuck: